Beartooth Highway Guide

 No. It is one of the best reasons to visit Red Lodge, but it is seasonal and weather-sensitive.
 Summer through early fall is the safer window.
 Shoulder-season trips should treat the drive as a hopeful bonus, not a guarantee.

-Is Red Lodge a good Yellowstone base?
+Is Red Lodge a good Yellowstone place to stay?

 How many nights does Red Lodge need?